Skip to content

 Here’s my rule of thumb: if you have fewer than four doors, you probably don’t need dedicated software.
 A spreadsheet and a good filing system will get you through.

 But once you hit five to ten units, things change fast.
 You’ve got multiple lease expiration dates to track.
 Maintenance requests coming from different properties.
 Rent collection across several tenants.
-And tax season becomes a real headache when you’re pulling numbers from scattered notes and bank statements.
+And tax season becomes a real headache when you’re pulling numbers from scattered notes and bank statements, especially if you’re holding properties in a corporation.

 Property management software solves these problems by putting everything in one place.
 Tenant communication, rent collection, maintenance tracking, financial reporting, and lease management all live under one roof.
 If you’re struggling to keep up, you might also benefit from learning how to invest in real estate when you’re too busy.